adopted-ember-addons/ember-qunit-nice-errors/README.md

 ### showFileInfo

-If you want your error messages to include the original test file, line and column where the fail assertion is, just add the following configuration on your `config/environment.js` file:
+If you want your error messages to include the original test file, line and column where the failed assertion is, just add the following configuration on your `config/environment.js` file:

 ```js
 ENV['ember-qunit-nice-errors'] = {